 - The principle of governance: This principle is concerned with how the rules governing the relationship between the stakeholders and the firm can be amended.
 With unanimous consent, any changes

 - The principle of externalities: This is concerned with how a group that does not benefit from the actions of the corporation has to suffer certain difficulties because of the actions of the corporation.
-The principle of externalities suggests that anyone who has to bear the costs of other stakeholders has the right to become a stakeholder as well.
+The principle of externalities suggests that anyone who has to bear the costs of other stakeholders has the right to become a stakeholder as well based on stakeholder theory.
 Anyone who is affected by a business becomes a stakeholder.

 - The principle of contract costs: Each party to a contract should either bear equal amounts when it comes to cost, or the cost they bear should be proportional to the advantage they have in the firm.
 Not all of these costs are financial in nature, so they may be difficult to quantify.